der-joel/grpjkt_swarms/README.md

 You can customize the behaviour of any individual agent by adjusting values in the inpector.

 The **Ratio**-Tab lets you configure how the different steering behaviours are mixed to create the agents movement:
->Example: to only use one movement pattern, set all other factors to 0.
+>Example: for agents to only use the "Wander" movement pattern, set **wanderFactor** to 1 and all other factors to 0.

 For fine-tuning the different movement patterns can also be customized:
 >Example: use **Arrival Slowing Distance** to customize the distance to the target, at which the agent starts slowing down.